CGFS93/Automating_Excel/README.md

 # Summary:
-The Example used in this project holds very little data and could have easily been fixed individually by hand.
-But, this example is ment to show case pythons versatility.
+The Example used in this project holds very little data, and could have easily been fixed individually by hand.
+This example is ment to show case pythons versatility.
 The code for this project can still be used for a larger data set with very little refactoring.